JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 This token will be used subsequently in other operations to authorize the requests.

-I am going to retrieve list of users, for that I need to pass the token in the <strong>Authorization</strong> header, and the request method must be <strong>GET</strong>.
+I am going to retrieve list of users, for that I need to pass the token in the **Authorization** header, and the request method must be **GET**.

 You can see I am able to retrieve all users.